Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models

-where $q^*_{\textsc{pfm}}(\bz)$ can be expressed as the product $\prod_{i=1}^{n}q^*_{\textsc{pfm}}(z_i)$ of univariate truncated normal densities $q^*_{\textsc{pfm}}(z_i)=\phi(z_i-\mu^*_i; \sigma^{*2}_i)\Phi[(2y_i-1)\mu^*_i/\sigma^{*}_i]^{-1}1[(2y_i-1)z_i>0]$, $i=1, \ldots, n$. \end{proposition}
+where $q^*_{\textsc{pfm}}(\bz)$ can be expressed as the product $\prod_{i=1}^{n}q^*_{\textsc{pfm}}(z_i)$ of univariate truncated normal densities $q^*_{\textsc{pfm}}(z_i)=1\{(2y_i-1)z_i>0\}\phi(z_i-\mu^*_i; \sigma^{*2}_i)/\Phi\{(2y_i-1)\mu^*_i/\sigma^{*}_i\}$ $(i=1, \ldots, n)$. \end{proposition}

-Hence, unlike for inference under the exact posterior \citep{durante_2019}, the calculation of relevant approximate moments such as those in equation \eqref{eq10}, only requires the evaluation of cumulative distribution functions of univariate Gaussians.
-Similarly, the predictive probabilities in equation \eqref{eq11} can be easily evaluated via efficient Monte Carlo methods based on samples from $n$ independent univariate truncated normals with density $q^*_{\textsc{pfm}}(z_i)$, $i=1, \ldots, n$.
-Moreover, leveraging \eqref{eq9}, samples from the approximate posterior $q^*_{\textsc{pfm}}(\bbeta)$ can directly be obtained via a linear combination between realizations from a $p$-variate Gaussian and from $n$ univariate truncated normals, as shown in Algorithm \ref{algo3}.
-This strategy allows to study complex approximate functionals of $\bbeta$ through simple Monte Carlo methods.
-If instead the focus is only on $q^*_{\textsc{pfm}}(\beta_j)$, $j=1,\dots,p$, one can avoid the cost of simulating from the $p$-variate Gaussian in Algorithm \ref{algo3} and just sample from the marginals of $\bu^{(0)}$ in the additive representation of the \textsc{sun} to get samples from $q^*_{\textsc{pfm}}(\beta_j)$ for $j=1,\dots,p$ at an $\mathcal{O}(pn \cdot\min\{p,n\})$ cost.
+Hence, unlike for inference under the exact posterior \citep{durante_2019}, the calculation of relevant approximate moments such as those in \eqref{eq10}, only requires evaluation of cumulative distribution functions of univariate Gaussians.
+Similarly, the predictive probabilities in \eqref{eq11} can be easily evaluated via efficient Monte Carlo methods based on samples from $n$ independent univariate truncated normals with density $q^*_{\textsc{pfm}}(z_i)$ $(i=1, \ldots, n)$.
+Moreover, leveraging \eqref{eq9}, samples from $q^*_{\textsc{pfm}}(\bbeta)$ can be directly obtained via a linear combination between realizations from a $p$-variate Gaussian and from $n$ univariate truncated normals, as shown in Algorithm \ref{algo3}.